textmate/textmate/Applications/TextMate/about/About.md

 ## TextMate version <script>document.write(TextMate.version)</script>

-This is a beta release but should be fine for normal use.

 The manual is a work in progress and can be found at <http://manual.textmate.org/>.
 The MacroMates Blog has a [TextMate 2 category](http://blog.macromates.com/categories/textmate-2/).

 There is a [FAQ](https://github.com/textmate/textmate/wiki/FAQ) and [hidden settings](https://github.com/textmate/textmate/wiki/Hidden-Settings) page.